peerlinks/peerlinks/README.md

 At this point the most useful starting point would be a [Protocol][] description page.

+## Help requested

+The protocol darft and the implementations are in the very early stages.
+Any feedback or ideas on boths are very appreciated.

+Not exhaustive list of possible issues:

+* Unclear wording in the protocol description
+* Cryptography problems
+* Bugs in implementation
+* API improvements
+* Documentation!

 ## LICENSE

 This software is licensed under the MIT License.